sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```

 #### 4.4.2 Character types
 **Character objects** (*`Char`*) are 32-bit primitive data types.
 They have a special literal representation and appropriate arithmetic behaviour.
-They can also can be converted into numeric values that represent a Unicode code point.
+They can also be converted into numeric values representing a Unicode code point.

 We can define a `Char` by using single quotes `''`: